melvinmartinez01/cs81-finalproject/README.md

 - Responsive layout techniques
 _______________

 Thank you for this class Professor Vicky Seno.
 The idea of creating a form of AI has been the main topic in my conversations with my friends and my partner.
-My friends are taught and guided me through this journey, first with C programming, and then Python.
+My friends have taught and guided me through this journey, first with C programming, and then Python.
 Learning JavaScript has been the best and funnest language I have learned so far.